Our Bostons are yet another passion/obsession!

 Jelly bean was the smallest and quietest of the pups and we weren't sure about her and felt she needed to stay with us.
 She has turned out to be one of the sweetest Bostons we have every owned.
 The world is her oyster and she is truly amazed by everything in it.
 Rules don't pertain to her.
 She gives you that look that makes you melt and you can't possibly stand your ground.
 She learns from all the others and picks up the one thing that gets them the most attention which is not always a good thing.
 No matter how busy you are, when she wants your attention, you need to give it.
 I thought Annie loved being in bed, Jelly Bean has her beat!

-Annie Banannie is a rescue that has gone through a few homes to her forever home here.
-At one point she was a puppy mill breeder and as a result can't get her belly full and is often found with her head buried in the food dish.
+Annie Banannie was a rescue that had gone through a few homes to her forever home here.
+At one point she was a puppy mill breeder and as a result couldn't get her belly full and was often found with her head buried in the food dish.
 She was going to be put down for aggression when introduced to strangers and we begged to get her.
-Annie is such an amazing dog, I can't imagine having her put down for any reason.
+Annie was such a loving and amazing dog, I can't imagine having her put down for any reason.
 She was a work in progress though, starting housebreaking from scratch and teaching her she can't chase everything that moves.
 The goats were easy.
 She found out they gave milk and loved them right away for that very reason.
 The horses and chickens were harder.
-She still stalks and walks in and around the chickens with contempt in her eyes and has just recently found the egg nests.
-She will still sound vicious when she first meets people but that big tongue of hers will quickly come out.
-She is the biggest bed hog, first in, last out and takes up as much space as all of us put together.
-She is also the biggest cusser we have ever seen.
+Until the day she could no longer see them from cataracts, she stalked and walked in and around the chickens with contempt in her eyes.
+She was the biggest bed hog, first in, last out and took up as much space as all of us put together.
+I will never forget her first time in the bed.
+She clearly was never in a bed in her life, and you can't imagine her reaction.
+She just rolled and drug her belly on the bed like it was the best thing she ever experienced.
+She was also the biggest cusser we have ever seen.
 If you are not paying attention to her, she lets 'er rip!
+Sadly, we had to say goodbye to Annie.
+She was one of a kind and had the best years of her life here and we really miss her quirky ways.

 Made In China & Taz